USB Flash Drive

 USB Flash Drive Format

-IMPORTANT: If you make any editorial changes to your project, please rename it as a new Reaper or Cubase project file in your own computer location.
+IMPORTANT: If you make any editorial changes to your project, please rename it as a new Reaper project file in your own computer location.
 You will always need your flash drive inserted into your computer when using OSA so try to avoid altering any of the original files.

 Digital Audio Workstation